 Any home loan whether its to purchase a new home or to refinance a current loan will come with closing costs.
 Closing costs cover a variety of fees related to the processing of a mortgage and required prepaid items like homeowners insurance and property taxes.

 But, you may wonder — how much are closing costs?

-Closing costs average about 1-5% of the loan amount.
-That estimate can vary widely depending on the loan amount, mortgage type, and area of the country in which you are buying or refinancing.
+In general, closing costs average 1-5% of the loan amount.
+Though, closing costs vary depending on the loan amount, mortgage type, and the area of the country where you’re buying or refinancing.

 In this article:

 - When do you pay closing costs?